Federation

 Create and update a Federation

-You can create a Federation configuration on a Resource by clicking on the Create button of the desired type of federation (SAML, WSFED or OAuth2/OIDC) in the “Federation” tab.
+You can create a Federation configuration on a Resource by clicking on the Create button of the desired type of federation (SAML, WSFED or OAuth2/OIDC) in the “Federation” tab, or by duplicating an existing Federation configuration.

 You can update a Federation configuration on a Resource in the “Federation” tab by clicking on the "Copy to next version" button.